TypeFox/monaco-components/packages/monaco-editor-react/README.md

 ## Examples

-These are the exmples specifically for `@typefox/monaco-editor-react` you find in the repository:
+These are the examples specifically for `@typefox/monaco-editor-react` that you can find in the repository:

 - TypeScript editor worker using classical configuration [see](./packages/examples/react_ts.html)
 - Langium statemachine web worker using the exact same user configuration as [wrapper example](./packages/examples/wrapper_langium.html), [see](./packages/examples/react_langium.html)